pass-culture/pass-culture-app-native/doc/installation/iOS.md

 - For Apple External Device

 Connect your device to the computer and run `yarn ios:testing --device` or use the Xcode interface.
 Choose a scheme (your device) and click the Run button in the toolbar.
-More info [here][3].

 - For Xcode Simulator

 Run `yarn ios:testing` or use the Xcode interface.
-More info [here][3].
 This will also start the metro server.
 If not, run `yarn start` in another tab.

 ### 😤 Troubleshooting